kwalczak80/Clonmel-Hiking-Club/README.md

 <li>
 Please note that this navigation layout differ (website navigation links) depending on which screen size the website is displayed,</li>
 <li>
-The navigation bar is very intuitive and easy to use
+The navigation bar is very intuitive and easy to use,
 </li>
 <li>
-The navigation bar is at the top of the page at all times to allow visitors to quickly switch between sections of the page
+The navigation bar is at the top of the page at all times to allow visitors to quickly switch between sections of the page.
 </li>
 </ul>
 </ul>